 Most of them were cheap pieces of costume jewelry, but some were his particular favorites.
 The spiral pearl pin, for example, was featured in quite a few of his paintings, including The Beloved, Monna Vanna, A Christmas Carol, Mariana, and The Bower Meadow.

 Most of those items were sold after Rossetti’s death and cannot be traced.
 However, the following four items were bequeathed to the Victoria and Albert Museum in London by Jane Morris’ daughter May.
-Rossetti might have given them to Jane, his muse, and model for numerous paintings, including Proserpine, as a token of love during the period of their intimate relationship.
-All four of them are on display at the V&A Museum in London.
+Rossetti might have given them to Jane, his muse, and model for numerous paintings, including Proserpina, as a token of love during the period of their intimate relationship.
+All four of them are on display at the Victoria and Albert Museum in London.

 The brooch consists of two red and one green piece of colored glass within a heart-shaped mount with small rosettes and leaves filling the gaps.
 Though it was made with a vertical pin to be worn as a brooch, in The Blue Bower (1865) Fanny Cornforth wears it as a pendant, hanging provocatively at her throat on a chain.
 It echoes her red lips and the green silk of her robe.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!